cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 So, we make a small change to the input event listener in the `PlayerController`.

-The input event is no longer listened in the `start` method, instead, we create a new method named `setInputActive` to handle it. the `setInputActive` method will be called when needed.
+The input event is no longer listening in the `start` method, instead, we create a new method named `setInputActive` to handle it. the `setInputActive` method will be called when needed.

 ```ts
 start () {